Hgoatly/RecipesWithout/README.md

 7. I am the site owner and I would like to collect recipes uploaded by users so that I can create a book to sell.
 8. I want to be able to get in touch with the site owner so that I can share any comments or criticisms about the site.
 9. I have forgotten my password, and would like to be able to reset my password easily so that I can continue accessing my account.

+### Design:

+** Home Page **
+- The idea of the 'Recipes Without' homepage is to give the site visitor a preview of what they can find on the site.
+The hero image shows a tabletop with food around the edges, and an empty space in the middle.
+Something is missing - which is a visual metaphor for 'Recipes Without', as all the recipes on the site have either no gluten, no dairy, or no eggs in them.
+- Beneath the Hero image, there is a paragraph of text explaining the purpose and features of the site.
+This section is crucial, as without it the site visitor may not understand the purpose of the site, or may be unaware of its features.
+- Below the paragraph, there is a search box, where the user can choose to perform a basic or advanced search of the site.
+- Below the search box, there are 9 recipe cards - each of which display a randomly selected recipe from the database collection.
+- At the bottom of the page is the footer Element.
+This contains links to Social Media sites, and a link back to the homepage.

+- **Navbar:** All pages except for the error pages have a fixed navbar at the top.
+This displays different nav elements according to whether the user is logged in or not, or whether the user is the site owner (admin).

 ## Wireframes: